northword/zotero-format-metadata/README.md

 Work in progress.

-### Fill in the journal abbreviation according to the journal full name
+### Look up the journal abbreviation according to the journal full name

 The plugin has a built-in dataset of about 130,000 journal abbreviations, and the plugin will first look up the journal abbreviations in the local dataset;